rpetrucelli/Polling-App/README.md

 ## General Information
   This project is a simple full-stack polling web application.
   Being my first experience using Django to create a full-stack app, it's purpose was mainly to serve as a way for me to become familiar and comfortable with the framework.
-Functionalities include web API with voting functionality, a customized administration site to manage both questions and answers, SQLite database for easy data migration and storage, and a fully automated test suite for fast application testing.
-This repo will be continuously updated as build out the application further
+Implemented functionalities include web API with voting capability, a customized administration site to manage both questions and answers, SQLite database for easy data migration and storage, and a fully automated test suite for fast application testing.
+This repo will be continuously updated as I continue to build out the application further

 ## Technologies & Languages